idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

 `Transfers` makes up the next section of the main input file.
 TAO interacts with the various sub-apps using the reporter system and the [MultiAppReporterTransfer.md].
-The first three `Transfers` in [transfers] communicate data with the forward sub-app.
+The first two `Transfers` in [transfers] communicate data with the forward sub-app.
 These `Transfers` are used by TAO to compute the objective.
 The first transfer `[toForward_measument]` communicates the measurement locations to the forward app object [OptimizationData.md].
+This transfer can be avoided by placing the [OptimizationData.md] block on the forward solve input file instead of the main optimization input file.
 These are the locations where the objective function is computed by minimizing the difference between the simulated and experimental data at discrete points, see [!eqref](theory/InvOptTheory.md#eqn:objective_integral).
 The second